 ALLEN J. FETSCHER was appointed to the Board of Directors of Glacier and Glacier Bank in December 1996.
 Mr. Fetscher also serves as the Chairman of FSB.
-Mr. Fetscher is the President of Fetscher's Inc. He is also the Vice President of American Public Land Exchange Co., Inc. and the owner of Associated Agency, a company involved in real estate.
+Mr. Fetscher has been the President of Fetscher's Inc. since 1971.
+He has served as Vice President of American Public Land Exchange Co., Inc. since 1982 and has owned Associated Agency since 1969; both are real estate development, sales and ownership companies.